felipecode/coiltraine/docs/exploring_limitations.md

 #### Downloading Checkpoints

-The configs/nocrash folder has some of the basic models that can be found on the paper.
+The configs/nocrash folder has some of the relevant models that can be found on the paper.
-Soon we will post how to reproduce the full results, including the plots.

 The following script will download all the needed files.